Electric truck startup Lordstown Motors warns it may go out of business - KION546

 Lordstown Motors, the startup electric truck maker, warned Tuesday it is close to running out of cash and may be forced out of business in the next year.

-The news, which sent Lordstown shares down nearly 8% in after-hours trading, is a blow to not only the company but also to the gritty industrial town from which it gets its name.
+The news, which sent Lordstown shares down about 20% in midday trading Wednesday, is a blow to not only the company but also to the gritty industrial town from which it gets its name.
 For 53 years, Lordstown, Ohio, was home to a massive General Motors plant, which GM closed in 2019.

-It sold the 6.2 million square foot factory, nearly twice the size of the Pentagon, to start-up Lordstown Motors later that year, which promised to pay union-level wages to workers to build its Endurance pickup truck.
+The car giant sold the 6.2 million square foot factory, nearly twice the size of the Pentagon, later that year to start-up Lordstown Motors, which promised to pay union-level wages to workers to build its Endurance pickup truck.
 It is due to start production of that truck in September.
+Lordstown currently has about 600 employees.

 But Tuesday the startup said it no longer has enough money to start commercial production.
 It warned there is now “substantial doubt” about its ability to stay in business over the course of the next 12 months.